falsandtru/typed-dom/README.md

 ### mutate

-It will be dispatched when the children property value is changed.
+The mutate event is dispatched when the children property value is changed.

 ### connect

-It will be dispatched when added to another proxy connected to the context object.
+The connect event is dispatched when added to another proxy connected to the context object.

 ### disconnect

-It will be dispatched when removed from the parent proxy connected to the context object.
+The disconnect event is dispatched when removed from the parent proxy connected to the context object.

 ## Usage

 Build a Typed-DOM component with styling.
-APIs replace the `:scope` selector with `:host`, `#<id>`, or `.<generated-id>`.
+`:scope` selectors are replaced with `:host`, `#<id>`, or `.<generated-id>`.

 ```ts
 import { HTML } from 'typed-dom';